Montreal is a Great Culinary Center

-Ethnic Food and Local Fare with a Dash of French Flare
+Ethnic Food and Local Fare with a Dash of French Flare in Canada

 Within Montréal's city limits you can kayak the Saint-Lawrence, cross-country ski atop Mont Royal, or hop a new BIXI (bicycle +taxi) for a ride around Mile End.
 And yet some of the best adventures to undertake here are of the indoor variety, especially during Québec’s prolonged winter season.
 Given its size as the second largest city in Canada, one expects Montréal to have the restaurant scene to match, and it does not disappoint.

 Think of yourself as a gastronome, a foodie, or simply an eater, but a few days in French Canada’s melting pot and you won’t be able to tell anyone that you are hungry.
 As with most large urban areas, expensive fine dining establishments abound in the city center, but a plethora of ethnic eateries, excellent brewpubs, and restaurants serving Québécois cuisine will tempt travelers to venture beyond the heavily-touristed areas downtown.

 Quebecois Cooking in Montreal

 In Québec, as in France, a long, indulgent meal is often the preferred way to spend an afternoon, an evening, or both.
 So if you are in town to dine like a French Canadian, start with this group of eateries—but don’t even think about counting calories.
 You will need them for the cold walk home.